Tax Tips

 Take Advantage of Principal Residence Gain Exclusion Break

 Home prices have cooled off in many areas, but many homeowners are still sitting on substantial unrealized gains.
-Gains of up to $500,000 from the sale of a principal residence are completely federal-income-tax-free for qualifying married couples who file joint returns. $250,000 is the gain exclusion limit for qualifying unmarried individuals and married individuals who file separate returns.
-To qualify for the gain exclusion break, you normally must have owned and used the home as your principal residence for a total of at least two years during the five-year period ending on the sale date.
+Gains of up to $500,000 from the sale of a principal residence are completely federal-income-tax-free for qualifying married couples who file joint returns.
+For qualifying unmarried individuals and married individuals who file separate returns, the gain exclusion limit is $250,000.
+To qualify for the gain exclusion break, you must’ve owned and used the home as your principal residence for a total of at least two years during the five-year period ending on the sale date.
 You’ll definitely want to take these rules into consideration if you’re planning on selling your home in today’s real estate environment.
-Contact us for details.

 Watch Out for the AMT